 “My 2 year old Pekingese, Maximus, loves to go to BauserHaus.
 Every time he's dropped off, he runs to the staff like they're his second family!
 As a busy physician, Bauserhaus has always been very flexible with scheduling.
 They have a clean, playful, and "dog-centric" environment that makes me feel at ease with leaving my dog there while I'm at work.”

-Kevin started his professional career at BauserHaus at the beginning of 2011 and currently has the most direct dog playgroup management training and experience on the team.
+Skyler started his professional career at BauserHaus at the beginning of 2014 and currently has the most direct dog playgroup management training and experience on the team.
 Working with BauserHaus Owner Natalie, he developed a sense of appropriate dog play behavior and management.
 Everyone who has worked with him agrees he has a special way with the dogs.
-He is able to calm them and influence their behavior with his own body language – sometimes just a look from Kevin can redirect a dog’s action.
-Kevin knows all of our dogs by name, and they know him as the respected pack leader, providing them with a sense of security and enabling them to have a carefree day of play.
+He is able to calm them and influence their behavior with his own body language – sometimes just a look from Skyler can redirect a dog’s action.
+Skyler knows all of our dogs by name, and they know him as the respected pack leader, providing them with a sense of security and enabling them to have a carefree day of play.

 Angie started her career with animals at BauserHaus in the spring of 2011 and is our dedicated little dog wrangler.
 BauserHaus is the only dog daycare in the metro area with a separate dedicated little dog play area, allowing the wee ones to feel safe and free to play.
 No underdogs here!